1st grade long a vowel teams (ai, ay) worksheets

 Write each word from the bank under its vowel team.

-Columns: ai and ay. "nail" belongs under ai; "ray" belongs under ay.
+Columns: ai and ay. "plain" belongs under ai; "ray" belongs under ay.

 What's on each sheet